 Huntington Press publishes five to eight books a year.
-Our titles are primarily concerned with gambling and Las Vegas; we don’t publish poetry, short stories, cookbooks, or children’s books.
-We also won’t consider gambling books that do not have a solid mathematical foundation (which includes most money-management-based methods).
-Word count is flexible; however, we’re not interested in 900-page epics.
+Our titles are exclusively gambling-, Las Vegas, and southern Nevada-related.
+Querying us for anything outside of our narrow niche is a waste of everyone’s time.
+Note that we also won’t consider gambling books that don’t have a solid mathematical foundation (which includes most money-management-based methods).
+Word count is generally limited to manuscripts of no less than 60,000 words and no more than 80,000.

 How to Submit